aspose-pdf/Aspose.PDF-Documentation/net/faq/_index.md

 pdfDoc.Save("output-pdfa.pdf");
 ```

-## Do you support .NET under Linux?
+## Does Aspose.PDF for .NET support Linux?
 Yes, Aspose.PDF for .NET supports running on Linux environments.
 You can use the .NET Core version or later, which is cross-platform and can be used on Windows, macOS, and Linux.

 ## Does Aspose.PDF for .NET support .NET 2.0, 3.5, and 4.0 frameworks?
 Yes, Aspose.PDF for .NET supports the following .NET frameworks:

 - .NET 2.0